gis-rpd/pipelines/BWA-MEM/README.rst

 Description
 -----------

-This pipeline maps your reads with BWA-MEM to a reference.
-Duplicate reads will be marked by default if not requested otherwise
+This pipeline maps reads with BWA-MEM to a given reference.
+Duplicate reads will be marked by default, if not requested otherwise.

 How to